The best wildlife that is possible to see on our hikes in Europe

 The grey heron: a nonchalant water lord

 Hidden by the tall reeds, you can cycle right up to it without seeing it.
 A rustle of silk: our heron takes off right under your nose, with an astonishing wingspan.
 Unfortunately, it lands nonchalantly a little further away.
 Slowly, you catch up with him...
-Patiently, he takes off again for just a few metres.
+Patiently, he takes off again for just a few meters.
 It finally gets bored and puts a good distance between you two.

 A friend of the marshes: the little egret, common on the island of Oléron and all the islands of the Atlantic coast, to be discovered by bike on La Vélodyssée.